corona-warn-app/cwa-server/docs/DISTRIBUTION.md

 ## Signing

-The signing of the files basically means creating and signing an archive that contains the `export.bin` file (the file name is configurable in `application.yaml` under `tek-export.file-name` property).
+The signing of the files basically means creating and signing an archive that contain the `export.bin` file (the file name is configurable in `application.yaml` under `tek-export.file-name` property).
 Both the application configuration as well as the Temporary Exposure Keys are signed so that the mobile devices can verify if the files are originating from the right backend.
 Using the signature, attack vectors like a man in the middle attack, request forgery etc. can be mitigated successfully.
 The implementation is done in [`AppConfigurationSigningDecorator`](/services/distribution/src/main/java/app/coronawarn/server/services/distribution/assembly/appconfig/structure/archive/decorator/signing/AppConfigurationSigningDecorator.java).

-The signing of the archives is described by looking for an `export.bin` file.
-Within that archive, it will sign it or create a signature of that data structure and basically just write it into an `export.sig` which is happening in the `getSignatureFile` method located in [`SigningDecoratorOnDisk`](/services/distribution/src/main/java/app/coronawarn/server/services/distribution/assembly/structure/archive/decorator/signing/SigningDecoratorOnDisk.java).
+The signing process takes the `export.bin` archive and creates a signature of the data structure which is then written into the `export.sig`.
+Please see`getSignatureFile` method located in [`SigningDecoratorOnDisk`](/services/distribution/src/main/java/app/coronawarn/server/services/distribution/assembly/structure/archive/decorator/signing/SigningDecoratorOnDisk.java).
 There are different implementations for that, i.e. how to sign an app configuration which is the `AppConfigurationSigningDecorator` - the specific code to determine how an application configuration file is supposed to be signed.
 For the Temporary Exposure Key files, they are signed in the similar way using the